 Access to the IRC is regulated by AWAS and is not granted to family members or NGOs on grounds of the medical clearance conducted in this facility.
 However, access to the open section of the IRC is granted to UNHCR and NGOs requesting access in order to provide services.

-Since all applicants arriving irregularly in Malta were detained, access to detention became a priority for UNHCR and NGOs.
+Since all applicants arriving irregularly in Malta are detained, access to detention became a priority for UNHCR and NGOs.
 In 2019, access was revoked after two leading NGOs filed Habeas Corpus cases which led to the acknowledgment of the unlawfulness of detention and the release of several applicants.
 Access was subsequently denied for NGOs for several weeks without any explanation.
-In 2020, access was denied again for several months to NGOs but also UNHCR, officially as a result of the Covid-19 pandemic.
-Access was authorised again in July 2020 before being denied again from August until October 2020.
+In 2020, access was denied again for several months to NGOs but also UNHCR, officially as a result of the COVID-19 pandemic.
+Access was authorised again in July 2020, before being denied once more from August to October 2020.
+Very few visits occurred in the following year due to COVID-19 restrictions in place in the country; partial access for NGOs was finally restored only since June 2021.
+Currently, they do not have access to the living quarters of detention centres and are not permitted to organise group sessions with detained persons.
+Only UNHCR is granted such access.
+NGOs are only permitted to visit clients and by appointment despite having have repeatedly requested such access from the responsible Ministry, access that had consistently been denied.

 Regulation 16(a) Procedural Regulations.